007revad/Synology_Recover_Data/README.md

 **Applicable to:**
 - DSM version 6.2.x and above
 - Volumes using the Btrfs or ext4 file systems
+- Encrypted volumes using the Btrfs or ext4 file systems
-- Ubuntu 19.10 (Synology's recommended 18.04 has a bug with persistent partition)
+- Ubuntu 19.10 only (Synology's recommended 18.04 has a bug with persistent partition)

 **Not applicable to:**
 - Volumes using read-write SSD cache

 **Currently the script does NOT support:**
-- Encrypted volumes
 - Encrypted shared folders

 At the moment the script only supports mounting 1 volume at a time.
 You'd need to run the script again to mount a 2nd volume.